USC's coaching search will cast shadow over entire season

 Is this the job that draws Bob Stoops back to college coaching?
 The former Oklahoma coach will be spending a lot of time in Los Angeles this season as part of Fox's "Big Noon Kickoff" pregame show.

-Mario Cristobal just registered maybe his most significant victory as Oregon coach, beating Ohio State with a team loaded with the type of high-end California recruits that have traditionally gone to USC.
-Would he be tempted to move South so he doesn't have to convince those players not to go to USC?
+Mario Cristobal just registered maybe his most significant victory as Oregon coach, beating Ohio State with a team loaded with the type of high-end California recruits who have traditionally gone to USC.
+Would he be tempted to move south so he doesn't have to persuade those players not to go to USC?

 Cincinnati coach Luke Fickell has a team poised to be in the playoff conversation and was hired to coach the Bearcats by Bohn.
 Could the former Ohio State Buckeye embrace a Hollywood lifestyle?